gaps-closure/gaps-closure.github.io/docs/C/03-02-01-conflict-analyzer.md

 More documentation about the specific nodes and edges in the PDG can be found [here](#pdg-appendix).

+### SVF and pointer analysis

+SVF provides a suite of tools for pointer and data dependency analysis on LLVM.
+SVF is used in CLOSURE to provide pointer analysis using Andersen's algorithm.
+The pointer analysis results are given in points-to relations between instructions in the LLVM.
+The conflict analyzer then maps each of these points-to relations to the PDG as additional edges between existing nodes.

 ### input generation and constraint solving using Minizinc

 From the cle json outputted by the preprocessor, the conflict analyzer generates